shahbazalamjobs/DSA-Problems/00-Home/03-Boolean in c++.md

 Cannot buy item?
 0
 ```

 In the above code, we define two boolean variables `isRaining` and `isSunny`, and then use them in conditional statements to print appropriate messages.
-We also demonstrate the use of logical operators (`||` for OR and `!` for NOT) to manipulate boolean values and store the results in other boolean variables.
+<br>We also demonstrate the use of logical operators (`||` for OR and `!` for NOT) to manipulate boolean values and store the results in other boolean variables.